Mastering the Pendulum Serve in Table Tennis: Step-by-Step

 Q3: How do I grip the paddle for a pendulum serve?

-A: To grip the paddle for a pendulum serve, hold the paddle with your fingers wrapped around the handle and the thumb resting lightly on the back of the paddle.
-For a side-spin serve, place your index finger on the edge of the paddle and your thumb on the rubber, angled toward the ball.
+A: Hold the paddle with your fingers around the handle and your thumb lightly on the back.
+For a side-spin serve, position your index finger along the paddle’s edge and your thumb on the rubber at an angle toward the ball.

 Q4: What is the proper stance for a side-spin pendulum serve?

-A: To execute a pendulum serve, stand with your feet shoulder-width apart and your body facing the side of the table.
-Keep your knees slightly bent and your weight evenly distributed between your feet.
-Pivot your back foot so that your toes are pointing toward the table.
+A: Stand with your feet shoulder-width apart, knees slightly bent, and body facing the side of the table.
+Pivot your back foot so that your toes point toward the table.

 Q5: How do I create side spin on the ball?

-A: To create side spin on the ball, meet the ball at the peak of your swing, with your paddle at a 45-degree angle.
-Brush the ball with your paddle, using your wrist to create a side spin.
-Follow through with your arm, extending it forward and down.
+A: Meet the ball at the peak of your swing with your paddle at about a 45-degree angle.
+Brush the ball with your wrist to create side spin, then follow through by extending your arm forward and downward.

-Some common mistakes to avoid when executing a side-spin pendulum serve include gripping the paddle too tightly, swinging too hard and losing control, and not following through enough and losing power.
+A: Avoid gripping the paddle too tightly, swinging too hard and losing control, and not following through, which reduces power and spin.

 Q7: How do I practice a pendulum serve?